 The carpaccio was delicious.
 And the beef, cooked to perfection, came with glorious garlic that lifts the spirits and warms the soul.
 Since arriving in Japan, we’d only had it once before.
 At the Hiroshima Hotel Gravina’s $150+ a head, twenty-first floor Steak House Jinseki, Special Sirloin was nurtured on the teppan to melt in the mouth and presented with small strips of mushroom and a mound of scrumptious fried garlic on the side.
 Heaven!

 Hotel Granvia, a JR-West* hotel on top of Hiroshima station, is a quirky place.
-The shop sells $1,000 dresses while the Mayflower bar on first floor (ground to us) offers Happy Hour where all drinks are half price.
+The dress shop in the lobby sells $1,000 frocks while the Mayflower bar on first floor (ground to us) offers Happy Hour where all drinks are half price.
 We enjoyed Japanese cocktails at $7.00 a shot, accompanied by Camembert flambé and salty hot chips.
 Our snack here was the only time we went out of our way to eat Western food.

 All in all, the meal we had at Café Carlo was among the best.
-Others we enjoyed a lot were in Tonosho, a rural city half the size of Devonport, where we found three amazingly good restaurants.
+We also had exceptional meals in Tonosho, a rural city half the size of Devonport (Tasmania), where we found three amazingly good restaurants.
 But overall the meal that was most special, and felt the most Japanese, was at Naniwa Kappo Kigawa in Osaka.
 If you are ever in the vicinity, make sure you drop in – or don’t, because you generally have to make a reservation first.

 ^ According to Wikipedia, “Mikunigoaka itself is nondescript, not having many shops or other landmarks.”
 Apart from eating at Carlos and having a drink at the American themed bar, we didn’t spend any time there.
 Our hotel was comfortable, pleasant, had big semi-traditional rooms, good Wi-Fi, free breakfast, and offered a lift to the railway station each morning.
 Transport was easy as it was on the Kansai Airport line and our JR passes meant we didn’t have to buy tickets.
 None the less, I’d recommend staying a bit closer to the centre of town.
 Between Osaka and Tennōji might be good.